 Are you a Highline College student with expenses related to the COVID-19 pandemic?
-You may qualify for the winter quarter 2022 COVID-19 Financial Relief Fund.
+You may qualify for the COVID-19 Financial Relief Fund.
 Highline College has multiple funding sources available.
 If you have experienced financial hardship due to COVID-19, we encourage you to apply.
-Funding sources include but are not limited to: Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA), American Rescue Plan (ARP) and Highline College Foundation.
+Funding sources include but are not limited to Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA), American Rescue Plan (ARP), and Highline College Foundation.

-Each eligible student may receive a maximum award of up to $1,000 for winter quarter.
-Students may use the funds toward food, rent, reimbursing themselves for tuition and fees, books or course materials, child care and health care, and other educational related needs.
-Please note: The college cannot directly pay your tuition from these funds.
+Each eligible student may receive a maximum award of up to $1,000.
+These funds may be applied toward food, rent, tuition and fees, books or course materials, child care and health care, and other educational-related needs.

 Who is Eligible?

 We encourage students who have experienced financial hardship due to the COVID-19 pandemic to apply.
 Once we receive your application, our team will determine if you are eligible for any of the funds we have available.
 However, all of our funds do have the requirements listed below.
 Students are to:

 - Demonstrate financial need due to the COVID-19 pandemic

 - Plan to enroll in Spring Quarter 2023

 - Undocumented, Running Start, ELCAP, and international students may be eligible.

 Due to limited funds, the college will only be able to award a limited number of eligible applicants.
 The college will prioritize funding for the following: